-There’s a broad range of things to do in Oxford.
-They include discovering the history and heritage of a city that is home to 1,500 listed buildings from every major period of British architectural history from the 11th century onwards.
-The centre looks like an enchanted fairytale city – no wonder Oxford is a firm favourite of filmmakers from all over the world and has inspired countless famous writers over the centuries.
+Oxford, also called the ‘City of Dreaming Spires’ is a wonderful place to explore with a broad range of things to do.
+Home to 1,500 listed buildings from every major period of British architectural history from the 11th century onwards, its centre looks like an enchanted fairytale city – no wonder Oxford is a firm favourite of filmmakers from all over the world and has inspired countless famous writers over the centuries.

-Oxford is easy and fast to reach from London and Birmingham, as well as the major airports in the area, with regular direct connections: London Paddington, London Marylebone and Birmingham New Street are an hour away by train.
-Frequent coaches depart 24 hours a day from London Victoria.
+Oxford is easy and fast to reach from London, as well as the major airports in the area, with regular direct connections: London Paddington and London Marylebone are an hour away by train.
+Frequent coaches depart 24 hours a day from London Victoria with the Oxford Tube.
 Heathrow, Gatwick and Birmingham airports can be reached by regular direct buses in approximately 90 minutes, and Birmingham International is served by fast trains, making Oxford easily accessible from all over the world!

 Where is Oxford?